-Analysis of meridional salinity transport in the upper ocean on submonthly time scales requires observations of near-surface salinity with high temporal and vertical resolutions.
-We therefore rely on profiling float data from Argo, with a typical vertical resolution of 5 m in the depth range we consider, and measurements from PIRATA moorings, which are available as daily averages but at a lower vertical resolution compared to Argo.
-These two datasets are combined to take advantage of the strengths of each.
-First, a daily time series of near-surface salinity is created at each mooring location using only the data from the mooring.
-The time series at a depth of $1 \text{ m} (S{1\text{m}})$ are used, and gaps are filled with salinity from the next deepest level (S{deeper}) after seasonal bias correction.
-For the seasonal bias correction, the difference between S{deeper} and $S{1\text{m}}$ is first calculated, and a daily climatology of the difference is created using all available data.
-This daily climatology, repeated for each year, is then subtracted from the daily time series of S{deeper} , and the bias-corrected S{deeper} is used to fill gaps in S{1m} .
-If gaps remain after filling with S{deeper} , the procedure is repeated for each successively deeper level down to 20 m.
-A depth of 20 m is used since salinity at this depth is still highly correlated with salinity at a depth of 1 m (correlation coefficient of 0.85 for a combined time series of all daily data from all four moorings).
-If there are no salinity measurements in the upper 20 m on a given day, the gap is not filled.
-Figure 2 shows the availability of surface salinity at each mooring location after the gap-filling procedure.
+Analysis of meridional salinity transport in the upper ocean on submonthly 141 timescales requires observations of near-surface salinity with high temporal and vertical 142 resolutions.
+We therefore rely on profiling float data from Argo, with a typical vertical 143 resolution of 5 m in the depth range we consider, and measurements from PIRATA 144 moorings, which are available as daily averages but at a lower vertical resolution com-145 pared to Argo.
+These two data sets are combined to take advantage of the strengths 146 of each.
+First, a daily time series of near-surface salinity is created at each mooring 147 location using only the data from the mooring.
+The time series at a depth of 1 m $(S{1m})$ 148 are used, and gaps are filled with salinity from the next deepest level $(S{deeper})$ after 149 seasonal bias correction.
+For the seasonal bias correction, the difference between $S{deeper}$ 150 and $S{1m}$ is first calculated, and a daily climatology of the difference is created using all 151 available data.
+This daily climatology, repeated for each year, is then subtracted from 152 the daily time series of $S{deeper}$ , and the bias-corrected $S{deeper}$ is used to fill gaps in $S{1m}$ .
+153 If gaps remain after filling with $S{deeper}$ , the procedure is repeated for each successively 154 deeper level down to 20 m.
+A depth of 20 m is used since salinity at this depth is 155 still highly correlated with salinity at a depth of 1 m (correlation coefficient of 0.85) 156 for a combined time series of all daily data from all four moorings).
+If there are no 157 salinity measurements in the upper 20 m on a given day, the gap is not filled.
+Figure 2 158 shows the availability of surface salinity at each mooring location after the gap-filling 159 procedure.
+160 box centered on each PIRATA mooring.
+The Argo coverage is generally greatest from 165 2006 onward at 8°N, 12°N, and 15°N and from 2010 onward at 20°N. A "first guess" 166 daily time series of salinity, from 10 m down to 120 m with a 5 m vertical resolution, is 167 then created at each mooring location using the daily time series of near-surface salinity 168 from the mooring and the Argo lookup table for the subsurface profile.
+Using this "first 169 guess" salinity time series and the PIRATA salinity time series with its original vertical 170 resolution, optimum interpolation, with an exponential depth scale of 20 m, is used to 171 create a daily time series of "analyzed salinity" in the upper 120 m at each mooring 172 location.
+The advantage of this technique is that the original daily resolution of the 173 mooring time series is retained while significantly improving the vertical resolution.
+174 These qualities are advantageous for tracking the arrival of the low-salinity water and 175 for calculating depth-dependent meridional freshwater transport.
+176